Joint attack detection and secure state estimation of cyber-physical systems: Numerical examples

+where $A$, $C$, $R$, and $Q$ are the same as in Yong et al. \cite{Yong2015}, while $G = [e_1,e_2]$ and $H = [e_3,e_1]$, where $e_1,\dots,e_5$ denote the canonical basis vectors.
 For this numerical study, the probabilities of attack-birth and attack-survival are fixed, respectively, at $p_b = 0.2$ and $p_s = 0.8$.
 The system-generated measurement is supposed to be delivered at the monitor/control center with probability $p_d = 0.98$, while the initial signal attack probability is set to $r_{1|0} = 0.1$.
-The initial state has been set equal to $x_0 = 0$, whereas both densities $p^0(\cdot)$ and $p^1(\cdot,\cdot)$ have been initialized as single Gaussian components with first guess mean $\hat{x}_{1|0}^0 = [10,10,0,0,0]^T$ and covariance $P_{1|0}^0 = 10^4 \, I$.
-Moreover, the first estimate of the attack vector has been randomly initialized as $\tilde{a}_{1|0} = [15.1,25.53]^T$, with associated initial covariance matrix $\tilde{P}^a_{1|0} = 50 I$.
-The extra fake measurements are modeled as a Poisson RFS uniformly distributed over the interval $[-0.3,140.3]$, with average number $\xi = 0.5$.
+The initial state has been set equal to $x_0 = 0$, whereas both densities $p^0(\cdot)$ and $p^1(\cdot,\cdot)$ have been initialized as single Gaussian components with first guess mean $\hat{x}_{1|0}^0 = [10,10,0,0,0]^T$ and covariance $P_{1|0}^0 = 10^4 \, I_5$.
+Moreover, the first estimate of the attack vector has been randomly initialized as $\tilde{a}_{1|0} = [15.1,25.53]^T$, with associated initial covariance matrix $\tilde{P}^a_{1|0} = 50 \, I_2$.
+The extra fake measurements are modeled as uniformly distributed over the interval $[-0.3,140.3]$.
 Finally, a pruning threshold $\gamma_p = 10^{-3}$ and a merging threshold $\gamma_m = 3$ have been chosen.
 As shown in Fig.\ref{fig:exis}, at time $k=150$ a signal attack vector $a = [10,20]^T$ is injected into the system, persisting for $200$ time steps.
 The proposed GM-HBF promptly detects the unknown signal attack, by simply comparing the attack probability $r_{k|k}$ obtained in (\ref*{p_existence3}) with the threshold $0.5$.
 Fig. \ref{fig:x12} provides a comparison between the true and the estimated values of states $x_1$ and $x_2$ (clearly the only state components affected by the signal attack).
-Note that the state estimate is obtained by means of a MAP estimator, i.e. by extracting the Gaussian mean with the highest weight from the posterior density $p^0(\cdot)$ (\ref{p_03}) or $p^1(\cdot,\cdot)$ (\ref{p_13}), accordingly with the current value of the attack probability.
+Note that the state estimate is obtained by means of a MAP estimator, i.e. by extracting the Gaussian mean with the highest weight from the posterior density $p^0(\cdot)$ (\ref{p_03}) or $p^1(\cdot,\cdot)$ (\ref{p_13}), according to the current value of the attack probability.
 Finally, Fig. \ref{fig:a12} shows how the attack estimates extracted from $p(a)$ of the two components of the attack vector, coincide with the actual values inside the attack time interval $[150,350]$.
 Note that outside that interval the estimates of the attack vector are not meaningful because the attack probability $r_{k|k}$ is almost $0$.